lobotomat/mesos/docs/external-containerizer.md

 All output to stderr of your ECP will get logged to the executor's 'stderr' log file.
-The specific location can be extracted from the (enhanced verbosity logging)[enhanced_verbosity_logging] of the EC.
+The specific location can be extracted from the [enhanced verbosity logging](enhanced_verbosity_logging) of the EC.

 Example Log Output: